maniakuso/maniakuso/README.md

 - 👋 Hi, I’m @maniakuso
-- 👀 I’m interested in Emacs, technical writing, static site creation, Linux, SuperCollider.
+- 👀 I’m interested in Emacs, Technical Writing, static site creation, Linux, SuperCollider.
 - 🌱 I’m currently learning the art of computer programming.
+- 🌱 My purpose is to grow my programming and documentation skills through artistic creation.

 <!---
 maniakuso/maniakuso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.